Arpita31/alfred/alfred-pennyworth/README.md

-# 🎩 Alfred Pennyworth
+# 🎩 A.L.F.R.E.D. — Adaptive Life Framework for Rest, Energy & Decisions

 ## A Proactive, Context-Aware AI Wellness Assistant

-Alfred Pennyworth is an **AI-driven personal wellness system** that delivers **high-impact, well-timed, and respectful interventions** to help users improve **nutrition, rest, recovery, and daily performance**.
+Alfred is an **AI-driven personal wellness system** that delivers **high-impact, well-timed, and respectful interventions** to help users improve **nutrition, rest, recovery, and daily performance**.

 Unlike typical health apps that overwhelm users with dashboards and notifications, Alfred is built around **decision quality**: